 Stella Maris College has a proud history of excellence in teaching and learning.
 As a school of Good Samaritan Education we belong to a network of ten Catholic Colleges in New South Wales, Queensland and Victoria.

 The employment experience at Stella Maris College is one of collegiality.
-All staff at the College are committed to the Vision of the College to provide an inclusive education in the Benedictine tradition to all its girls.
-We have a strong Catholic Good Samaritan ethos where the academic development and pastoral care of our girls is our priority.
+All staff at the College are committed to the Vision of the College to provide an inclusive education in the Benedictine tradition to all its students.
+We have a strong Catholic Good Samaritan ethos where the academic development and pastoral care of our students is our priority.

 Be sure to familiarise yourself with our Mission and Values Statements found on our website, as well as the following documents:

 - The Good Samaritan Teaching and Learning Framework

 All applicants must comply with the requirements of the NSW Educational Standards Board (NESA).

 The Debtors Coordinator reports to the Director of Business Services and is a member of the Finance team.
 The Debtors Coordinator is responsible for:

 - the overall supervision of, and management of the invoicing, processing and collection of local student fees